skkama1h/retail-use-cases/use-cases/langchain/chapterization/README.md

 # Chapterization
-Demonstrates an pipeline which automatically chapterizes long text/content from a provided audio context.
+Demonstrates a pipeline which automatically chapterizes long text/content from a provided audio context.
 The primary components utilize OpenVINO™ in LangChain* for audio-speech-recognition, embeddings generation, K-means clustering, and LLM chapterization.

 ## Installation